 Fondazione Prada (Milan)

 Not only virtual tours but also special visits to the current contemporary art exhibitions hosted in the spaces of the foundation are part of the online offer by Fondazione Prada.
-By accessing its official website (see below) and its accounts on the main social media, guests can take advantage of activities for kids and adults alike.
+The foundation’s website, as well as the official Facebook, Instagram, Twitter, Vimeo and YouTube accounts, become the ideal stage to share ideas and explore new ways to experiment with culture.

 Triennale di Milano (Milan)